 A key objective for any open economy is to avoid a financial or balance of payments crisis – a goal that often calls for trade-offs between liberalisation and maintaining control of the economy.
-This column explores the
+This column explores the trade offs India has made.

 A calibrated liberalisation approach

 India’s approach to liberalisation of capital controls has been measured.
 Instead of a ‘big-bang’ opening up of the capital account, India has adopted a gradual approach towards capital account liberalisation, prioritising the liberalisation of non-debt creating flows such as foreign direct investment (FDI) and portfolio flows.
 These flows involve risk sharing between foreign investors and the host country and thus tend to be more stable than debt flows.
 While FDI and portfolio flows have been steadily liberalised, debt flows are subject to numerous restrictions.
 This has resulted in the share of debt liabilities in external liabilities dropping from 95% in 1990 to 33.2% in 2007 (Figure 1).
-Over the same
+Over the same period the share of portfolio liabilities increased from less than 1% to nearly 50%, while that of FDI went up from 4% to 17.2%.

 Notwithstanding the gradual liberalisation, India’s financial integration has steadily gone up since 1991.
 Gross capital flows have increased nearly 22 times from $42.7 billion in 1991-1992 to over $932.3 billion in 2010-2011.
 As a share of GDP, this amounted to an increase from 15.5% to 55.2%.